execas/execas.github.io/_posts/tmp.md

 ### User awareness

 There are certainly benefits to having users that are aware of the dangers of the internet and email, and who are critical when deciding which atttachments to open and which URLs to visit.
 User awareness training has become very popular among a lot of companies.
-In this article, however, the user is seen as a permanent vulnerability that you need to build layers of security on top of.
+But aware users is *not* a substitute for any of the countermeasures discussed below.
+It is better to look at the user as a permanent vulnerability that you need to build layers of security on top of.
 Why?
 Because no matter how much time is spent on user awareness, the risk of some of them being tricked is to great to accept.
 One user making one mistake can be enough for a major breach to happen.
 But keep in mind that user awareness is never a bad thing!

 ### Dealing with Spam